findr-TU/.github/profile/README.md

 and more...

 </br><h1>Goals</h1>
+We want Findr.TU to be the new normal when it comes to doing stuff in TIET.
+A hazel free method of doing everything by students, teachers, admins, drivers, cafe owners, parents and more.
+Achieving this is no easy task, so we are always looking for support from our own college students in order to make a sustainable community who runs this.

 </br><h1> If this idea interests you: </h1>
 We are in the process of creating a self managed community of students from TIET who share our vision and want to contribute to this initiative in any way possible.
 Anyone interesed can contact Aryan Sethi at